Leaves Turn Inside You: Legacy and impact

+Leaves' status as a classic in post-hardcore music has solidified in recent years, with it being deemed arguably the best album in the genre.
+In 2015, Joe Banks of The Quietus wrote of its worthiness to stand as one of the genre's "great" double albums alongside Zen Arcade and Daydream Nation.
+Also that year, the staff of Treble chose Leaves as one of 10 essential 21st century classics that would "[pave] the way for a whole new era" of future post-hardcore music.
+Far Out's Sam Kemp dubbed it one of the genre's definitive records in 2021.

 In a 2014 Quietus article, Angus Andrew of experimental rock group Liars revealed Leaves to be one of his favorite records, calling it an "overwhelmingly complete and brave" entry in Unwound's "near flawless" discography.
 Noting their move towards an "exciting, challenging and experimental" sound, he dubbed the album a "giant stylistic leap of faith" that his band "took a large dose of influence" from.